Pratham EPC Projects Limited IPO opens on March 11, 2024 - www.lokmattimes.com

 Pratham EPC Projects Limited IPO opens on March 11, 2024

-PNN Ahmedabad (Gujarat) [India], March 7: Pratham EPC Projects Limited an integrated engineering, procurement, construction and commissioning company being ...
+Ahmedabad (Gujarat) [India], March 8: Pratham EPC Projects Limited an integrated engineering, procurement, construction and commissioning company being in ...

-The Company's Major clients include, Indian Oil, Sabarmati Gas, Gujarat Gas, SunPetro Chemicals, GAIL (India), GSPL, BPCL.
-The Company has successfully executed more than 12 projects with our major completed projects quantifying to approximately Rs 13,184.10 Lakhs.
-And has 8 major on-going projects out of which 7 projects worth approximately Rs 29,666.33 Lakhs.
+Commissioning etc. The Company's Major clients include, Indian Oil, Sabarmati Gas, Gujarat Gas, SunPetro Chemicals, GAIL (India), GSPL, BPCL.
+The Company has successfully executed more than 12 projects with our major completed projects quantifying to approximately ₹ 13,184.10 Lakhs.
+And has 8 major on-going projects out of which 7 projects worth approximately ₹ 29,666.33 Lakhs.

 It is headquartered in Ahmedabad, the Company has 750+ employees.